 Most off-balance sheet items have negligible or no impact on BOC’s liquidity profile, with the exception of loan commitments, and the commercial paper backstop.
 These two items have been assessed similarly to the assets and liabilities listed above.
 Loan commitments and the commercial paper backstop have potential liquidity impact during a stress period.
 Other off-balance sheet items are summarized in table III.C-2: Other Off-Balance Sheet Items, which have no liquidity impact under stress.

-The chart below illustrates the movement of balances of loan commitments and the commercial paper backstops from 2008 to 2015.
 BOC U.S. Branches started to offer committed facilities to corporate customers beginning January 2010; commercial paper backstop facilities were offered since 2013.
 Both of these show an upward trend since the original offering.

-Figure III.C – 1: Off-Balance Sheet Exposure – Commercial Paper Backstop and Loan Commitments 2008 - 2015